microsoft/azuredevopslabs/labs/vstsextend/deploymentgroups/readme.md

    * **Connection Name**: Provide any name

-   * **Connection Url**: The VSTS account Url
+   * **Connection Url**: URL of the Azure DevOps organization

-   * **Personal Access Token**: The VSTS Personal Access Token
+   * **Personal Access Token**: The Azure DevOps organizations Personal Access Token

-   > The configured endpoint will be used during the agent registration with deployment groups to provide the access to the VSTS team project.
+   > The configured endpoint will be used during the agent registration with deployment groups to provide the access to the Azure DevOps project.

    ![Endpoint](images/vsts.png)

 ## Exercise 2: Creating Deployment Groups

-The VSTS makes it easier to organize the servers for deploying the applications.
-A deployment group is a collection of machines with a VSTS deployment agent on each of them.
-Each machine interacts with the VSTS to coordinate deployment of the app.
+The Azure DevOps makes it easier to organize the servers for deploying the applications.
+A deployment group is a collection of machines with a deployment agent on each of them.
+Each machine interacts with the Azure DevOps to coordinate deployment of the app.

 1. Navigate to the **Build & Release** tab and click on the [**Deployment Groups**](https://docs.microsoft.com/en-us/vsts/build-release/concepts/definitions/release/deployment-groups/){:target="_blank"} option.
 Click on the **Add deployment group** button to configure a Deployment Group.